Utappia/uCareSystem/README.md

 ## Usage

+uCareSystem-core creates an launcher icon in your Applications menu.
+When you click it, it performs the default maintenance by automatically launching a terminal.

-Default system updates and maintenace for Ubuntu / debian / Linux Mint (and derivatives) :
+Alternativelly, you can invoke it throu terminal with variours parameters/ flags.
+The default system updates and maintenace for Ubuntu / debian / Linux Mint (and derivatives) :

 	sudo ucaresystem-core